Things I Didn’t Dare to Say, and It’s Too Late Now

-In 2010, Itaru Sasaki from Otsuchi, Japan, learned that his beloved cousin had cancer and only had three months to live.
-After his cousin’s death, Sasaki built an old telephone booth in his backyard so that he could communicate with the deceased every day and have his words carried away by the wind.
+In 2010, Itaru Sasaki from the town of Otsuchi in Japan learned that his beloved cousin was terminally ill and had only three months to live.
+After his cousin’s death, Sasaki built an old telephone booth in his yard so that he could talk to the deceased every day and his words would be carried away by the wind.

 In 2011, a tsunami struck the Otsuchi area, killing ten percent of the city’s population.
 Gradually, people became aware of the telephone booth and started visiting Itaru Sasaki’s garden to call their lost loved ones.

-From 1 March 2022, just one week after Russia started the war in Ukraine, an old telephone booth, identical to the wind phone that stood in Japan, was installed next to the Lithuanian National Opera and Ballet Theatre.
-People were invited to come and ‘call’ those to whom they didn’t have the chance to say what they wanted in time, and now it was too late.
-In over six months, the phone has been picked up about 4000 times.
-The audio recordings of all the authentic stories became the basis for the opera’s libretto.
+On March 1, 2022, an old telephone booth, identical to the “wind phone” built in Japan, was installed next to the Lithuanian National Opera and Ballet Theatre.
+People were invited to come by and “call” those to whom they did not have time to say what they wanted to say, and it was too late now.
+In over six months, the phone was picked up about 4,000 times.
+Audio recordings of all the authentic stories became the basis for the opera libretto.

 The telephone booth opera Things I Didn’t Dare to Say, and It’s Too Late Now is a sensitive, subtle, bright and hopeful story about a grieving person.
 At the same time, it is a clear cut through the geographical territories opened up by grief, a journey towards encounter, reconciliation and the experience of the world as a whole.